enviodev/hypersync-benchmarks/README.md

 While these examples are written in Typescript, HyperSync libraries are also available in Python, Rust, and Golang.
 Additionally a json API is exposed - but is less efficient than the Apache Arrow Flight (binary) transport that is used in these clients.

 These benchmarks fetch more data than is typically needed for most indexing aplications - and the less columns you fetch the faster the benchmarks results will be.

+Our system doesn't do any caching of the data since the variety of query types is so broad - it didn't make sense to implement a caching.
+So there is no such thing as a 'cold' vs 'hot' run in this benchmark.

+## Config

+You can change the config in the `src/config.ts` file.

+- `SAVE_DATA_AS_PARQUET` - default is true.
+If false, the data will be streamed in batches.
+This in nice for seeing real-time progress.
+Saving to parquet has slight overhead.
+- `BLOCK_RANGE` - the number of blocks from the current block that will be scanned.